-5.3 A number of issues need to be considered in connection with all forms of sanitary accommodation.
+A number of issues need to be 5.3 considered in connection with all forms of sanitary accommodation.
 These relate to the needs of people with visual or hearing impairments, people with learning difficulties and people whose lack of tactile sensitivity can cause them to be injured by touching hot surfaces.
 Taps and WC cubicle doors should be operable by people with limited strength or manual dexterity and doors to cubicles should be capable of being opened if a person has collapsed against them while inside the cubicle.
 Preferably, all doors to WC cubicles and wheelchairaccessible unisex toilets open out or, if they open in, the door swing should not encroach into the wheelchair turning space or minimum activity space.
 Where possible, light switches with large push pads should be used in preference to pull cords (see 4.28).

-- 5.4 Sanitary accommodation will satisfy Requirement M1 or M3 if: - (a) any bath or washbasin tap is either controlled automatically, or is capable of being operated using a closed fist, e.g. by lever action; - (b) terminal fittings comply with Guidance Note G18.5 of the Guidance Document relating to Schedule 2: Requirements for Water Fittings, of the Water Supply (Water Fittings) Regulations 1999, SI 1999/1148; - (c) door handles and other ironmongery comply with provisions 3.10 (d) and (e) of 'Internal doors'; - (d) WC compartment doors, and doors to wheelchair-accessible unisex toilets, changing rooms or shower rooms are fitted with light action privacy bolts so that they can be operated by people with limited dexterity and, if required to self-close, can be opened using a force no greater than 20N; - (e) WC compartment doors, and doors to wheelchair-accessible unisex toilets, changing rooms or shower rooms have an emergency release mechanism so that they are capable of being opened outwards, from the outside, in case of emergency; - (f) doors, when open, do not obstruct emergency escape routes; - (g) any fire alarm emits a visual and audible signal to warn occupants with hearing or visual impairments;
+5.4 Sanitary accommodation will satisfy Requirement M1 or M3 if:

+- a. any bath or washbasin tap is either controlled automatically, or is capable of being operated using a closed fist, e.g. by lever action;

+- b. terminal fittings comply with Guidance

+Note G18.5 of the Guidance Document

+relating to Schedule 2: Requirements

+for Water Fittings, of the Water Supply (Water Fittings) Regulations 1999, SI 1999/1148;

+- c. door handles and other ironmongery comply with provisions 3.10 (d) and (e) of 'Internal doors'; - d.
+WC compartment doors, and doors to wheelchair-accessible unisex toilets, changing rooms or shower rooms are fitted with light action privacy bolts so that they can be operated by people with limited dexterity and, if required to self-close, can be opened using a force at the leading edge of not more than 30N from 0° (the door in the closed position) to 30° open, and not more than 22.5N from 30° to 60° of the opening cycle; - e.
+WC compartment doors, and doors to wheelchair-accessible unisex toilets, changing rooms or shower rooms have an emergency release mechanism so that they are capable of being opened outwards, from the outside, in case of emergency; - f. doors, when open, do not obstruct emergency escape routes; - any fire alarm emits a visual and audible signal to warn occupants with hearing or visual impairments; - h. any emergency assistance alarm system has: - i. visual and audible indicators to confirm that an emergency call has been received; - a reset control reachable from a wheelchair and the WC, or from the wheelchair and the shower/ changing seat; - iii. a signal that is distinguishable visually and audibly from the fire alarm. - I. any lighting controls comply with the provisions for 'Switches and controls', see 4.30;

-- (h) any emergency assistance alarm system has: - (iv) visual and audible indicators to confirm that an emergency call has been received; - (v) a reset control reachable from a wheelchair and the WC, or from the wheelchair and the shower/ changing seat; - (vi) a signal that is distinguishable visually and audibly from the fire alarm. - (i) any lighting controls comply with the provisions for 'Switches and controls', see 4.30; - (j) any heat emitters are either screened or have their exposed surfaces kept at a temperature below 43°C; - (k) the surface finish of sanitary fittings and grab bars contrasts visually with background wall and floor finishes, and there is also visual contrast between wall and floor finishes.
+- j. any heat emitters are either screened or have their exposed surfaces kept at a temperature below 43°C; - k. the surface finish of sanitary fittings and grab bars contrasts visually with background wall and floor finishes, and there is also visual contrast between wall and floor finishes.